 While the Treasurer and the Department expect that the General Assembly will, for each State fiscal biennium, continue to appropriate amounts to the Department sufficient to meet its obligations involving expenditures under the Certificate and Agreement to the Treasurer, consistent with the State budget, the General Assembly is under no legal obligation to make such appropriations.
-The Series 2001-1 Bonds are special obligations of the State payable primarily from and secured solely by the Pledged Receipts under the Trust Agreement.
+The Bonds are special obligations of the State payable primarily from and secured solely by the Pledged Receipts under the Trust Agreement.

-The Series 2001-1 Bonds do not represent or constitute a debt of the Treasurer, the Department, the State, or of any political subdivision thereof, nor a pledge of the faith and credit of the State, or any political subdivision thereof.
-The Holders and Book-Entry Interest Owners of the Series 2001-1 Bonds will have not right to have excises or taxes levied by the General Assembly for the payment of the Bond Service Charges on the Series 2001-1 Bonds, and those Holders and Book-Entry Interest Owners will have not right to have moneys raised by taxation by the State obligated or pledged for the payment of Bond Service Charges.
-The Series 2001-1 Projects are not pledged or mortgaged as security for the Series 2001-1 Bonds and the Trustee will not have the right to take possession of or operate the Series 2001-1 Projects upon default under or termination of the Certificate and Agreement.
+The Bonds do not represent or constitute a debt of the Treasurer, the Department, the State, or of any political subdivision thereof, nor a pledge of the faith and credit of the State, or any political subdivision thereof.
+The Holders and Book-Entry Interest Owners of the Bonds will not have the right to have excises or taxes levied by the General Assembly for the payment of the Bond Service Charges on the Bonds, and those Holders and Book-Entry Interest Owners will not have the right to have moneys raised by taxation by the State obligated or pledged for the payment of Bond Service Charges.
+The Projects are not pledged or mortgaged as security for the Bonds and the Trustee will not have the right to take possession of or operate the Projects upon default under or termination of the Certificate and Agreement.